 Loughborough University is rated among the top universities in the UK, appearing in the top 10 for all three of the UK’s main league tables (The Times & Sunday Times, Guardian and Complete University Guide), as well as being in the National Student Survey Top 20, and achieving a Gold ranking in the Teaching Excellence Framework.

 Campaign Collective was appointed by Loughborough University in 2018 to help raise the profile of the university among key decision makers and influencers, including funders, politicians, think tanks and civil servants.

 The university was keen for us to leave a legacy that the communications department could take forward in the future.
-Our approach was therefore a mix of empowering staff to expand their skill base through training & development and helping to build internal capacity by establishing what the university had which would pique the interest of key decision makers and influencers.
+Our approach was therefore a mix of empowering staff to expand their skill base through training and development and helping to build internal capacity by establishing what the University had which would pique the interest of key decision makers and influencers.

 Campaign Collective worked with the university to identify a number of research areas where it was particularly strong, including youth crime and transport technology.